Khawlasidaoui/kickstarter-analysis/README.md

 ### Purpose

-This particular analysis aims to understand and visualize the impact that launch dates and funding goals havee on the outcome of different campaigns in the Theatre/plays category.
+This particular analysis aims to understand and visualize the impact that launch dates and funding goals have on the outcome of different campaigns in the Theatre/plays category.

 ## Analysis and Challenges